FABP1

 FABP1 is primarily expressed in the liver where it is involved in the binding, transport and metabolism of long-chain fatty acids (LCFAs), endocannabinoids, phytocannabinoids (and less so for synthetic cannabinoid receptor (CBR) agonists and antagonists) and other hydrophobic molecules.
 Altered expression of the protein has been linked to metabolic conditions including obesity.

 Discovery

 The fatty acid-binding proteins (FABPs) were initially discovered in 1972 with experiments using 14C labelled oleate to identify the presence of a soluble fatty acid carrier in the enterocyte responsible for intestinal absorption of (LCFAs).
-Since then, ten members of the FABP family have been identified on the human genome.
+Since then, ten members of the FABP family have been identified in the human genome.
 Nine are well established (FABP1-9) with a recently discovered tenth (FABP12).
 Each FABP corresponds to particular organs/tissue around the body where they play a role in fatty-acid uptake, transport and metabolism.

 Gene location

 The human FABP1 gene is located on the short (p) arm of chromosome 2 from base pair 88,122,982 to base pair 88,128,131.